 - 3 cups water

-- Blend.
-Add the soaked almonds, water, and lecithin (optional) into a high-speed blender and blend on high until all the almonds have broken down and the mixture becomes frothy.
+- Blend the ingredients.
+Add the soaked almonds, water, and lecithin (optional) to a high-speed blender and blend on high until all the almonds have broken down and the mixture becomes frothy.

 - Store.
 Leftover almond milk keeps well in an airtight container in the refrigerator for up to 5 days.
 For longer-term storage, freeze in an airtight container for up to 3 months.